DaoCloud/DaoCloud-docs/docs/en/docs/install/community/k8s/offline.md

             # externalImageRepoPassword: Harbor123456
         ```

-        1. path for decompressed offline package
+        1. Path after extracting the offline package
-        2. container registry
+        2. Container registry
-        3. container registry address, must be http or https
+        3. Container registry address, must be http or https

-    - If Console is exposed via NodePort (recommended only for PoC use cases), set `clusterConfig.yaml` as follows:
+    - If using NodePort to expose the console (only recommended for PoC), use the following sample configuration:

         ```yaml title="clusterConfig.yaml"
         apiVersion: provision.daocloud.io/v1alpha3